mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 Phase 1 is **async** (screen switches involve RPC callbacks).
 Phases 2-5 are **synchronous**.
 On any failure, the executor **halts** -- remaining operations are marked as skipped.
 There is no rollback.

 After all sync phases complete, `blocksEditor.sendComponentData(true)` forces a Companion YAIL update so the device reflects the changes immediately.

+### Block Positioning

+When `WRITE_BLOCK` creates new blocks, `AI.YailToBlocks.convert()` in `blocklyeditor/src/ai/yail_to_blocks.js` handles positioning with three layered strategies:

+1. **Viewport-aware free-space placement (always active):** Scans existing top-level blocks visible in the viewport, places new blocks below the lowest one.
+If the user scrolled to empty space, blocks appear there instead.
+2. **Component grouping (gated by `AI.YailToBlocks.GROUP_BY_COMPONENT`):** Event handlers are placed near existing handlers for the same component, derived from the block's `instance_name` mutation attribute.
+Falls back to free-space when no group exists.
+3. **Horizontal overlap avoidance:** After computing a position, blocks are shifted rightward if they would overlap an existing block's bounding box.

+Replaced blocks (upserts) always return to their original position regardless of these strategies.

 ### Solo Operations